reply-fr/sustainable-personal-accounts/FAQ.md

 We recommend to deploy Amazon Control Tower and to benefit from cloud automation at scale on top of AWS Organizations, of AWS Service Catalog and of AWS IAM Identity Center (successor to AWS SSO).

-## Q. What are account states managed by SPA?
+## Q: What are account states managed by SPA?

 Since we want to clean AWS accounts assigned to individuals, this can be represented as a state machine with following states and transitions.